mykter/TagTime-desktop/CONTRIBUTING.md

 (electron-compile was trialled, but the runtime compilation was too slow and its 'magic' approach caused problems with electron-mocha and JSX)

 To build binaries including an installer, use `npm run pack`.
-From linux this will create Linux and MacOS binaries, from Windows it will create Windows binaries.
+From linux this will create Linux and macOS binaries, from Windows it will create Windows binaries.

 To see what else you can do, try: